Flux-Audio/diffuser/README.md

 ## Compiling The Source Code
 _**Note:** you don't need to compile the source code if you just want to use the plugin, just download the `.dll`._ \
 Make sure you have Cargo installed on your computer (the Rust compiler).
 Then in the root of the repository run `cargo build`.
-Once Cargo is done building, there should be a `HYSTERESIS_v0_3_0.dll` file in the newly created `debug/` directory.
+Once Cargo is done building, there should be a `DIFFUSER_v0_1_0.dll` file in the newly created `debug/` directory.
 Place this file into your DAW's VST folder.

-# What is \< PLUGIN_NAME \>?
+# What is DIFFUSER?
-\< medium description goes here \>
+DIFFUSER is a TDL (tapped delay line) unity gain diffuser (a diffuser which can be fed back in a stable manner) which is a component in the making of digital reverbs.
+This plugin is a proof-of-concept to show off some of the technology I'm developing for an upcoming plugin (a room reverb mixed with an extended Karplus-Strong resonator).

+Essentially a diffuser is the simplest form of reverberation possible: a bank of dozens of delays, with pseudo-random lengths (actually they are chosen as to minimize metallic resonances between delay taps).
+Here each stereo channel has different taps, and additionally, the left and right channels can cross-over between each other.
+There is also feedback control, which turns the diffuser into an exponentially decaying basic reverb.

 ## Controls Explained
-+ list
++ Length: length of the diffusion (controls the number of delay taps)
++ Crossover: amount of crossover between left and right channels
-+ of
++ Feedback: amount of feedback around the diffuser
-+ parameter
-+ names: and short descriptions for each one of them
++ Dry/wet: controls the mix between the unprocessed (dry) and processed (wet) signals.

 ## Extra Info for Nerds
 \< long description goes here \>

-# Changelist

-## \< semVer number \>
-- Added: new features
-- Modified: breaking changes to old features
-- Removed: removed old features
-- Fixed: non-breaking fixes to bugs
-- Tweaked: non-breaking non-functional changes to old features, i.e. improved quality

 # Known Bugs
 For a detailed list, see the [issues]() tab.
-- list
-- of
-- bugs, with short descriptions